mantczakaus/ont_amplicon/README.md

 The colum **target_organism_match** indicates whether there was a taxon match between the target_organism specified in the samplesheet and the full taxonomic lineage.
 The **n_read_cont_cluster** captures the number of reads that originally contributed to build the clusters during the RATTLE step.

-The nucleotide sequence of qseq (ie consensus match) and sseq (ie reference match) are extracted to use when mapping reads back to consensus and reference respectively (see steps below).
-These are called **SampleName/megablast/SampleName_final_polished_consensus_match.fasta** and **SampleName/megablast/SampleName_reference_match.fasta** respectively.
+The nucleotide sequence of qseq (i.e. **consensus match**) and sseq (i.e. **reference match)** are extracted to use when mapping reads back to consensus and reference respectively (see steps below).
+These are called **SampleName/05_mapping_to_consensus/SampleName_final_polished_consensus_match.fasta** and **SampleName/megablast/06_mapping_to_ref/SampleName_reference_match.fasta** respectively.

 ### Outputs from the mapping reads back to consensus matches step
 (in progress)

 ### Outputs from mapping reads back to reference matches step
 By default the quality filtered reads derived during the pre-processing step are mapped back to the reference blast match.
-A bam file is generated and Samtools consensus is used to derive independent guided-reference consensuses that are stored in a file called **SampleName/mapping_back_to_ref/samtools_consensus_from_ref.fasta** file.
+A bam file is generated using Samtools and [Samtools consensus](https://www.htslib.org/doc/samtools-consensus.html) is used to derive independent guided-reference consensuses that are stored in a file called **SampleName/mapping_back_to_ref/samtools_consensus_from_ref.fasta** file.
 Their nucleotide sequences can be compared to that of the original consensuses to resolve ambiguities (ie low complexity and repetitive regions).

 ### HTML report output
 (in progress)